eHealthAfrica/aether/documentation/try/index.md

 ## Prerequisites

-In order to follow this run-through, you will need to have [Docker](https://www.docker.com) installed.
+In order to follow this run-through, you will need to have [Docker](https://www.docker.com) installed (version 2.1 or higher).

 You will also need to register some domains for local resolution on your computer.
 This means editing your hosts file.
 On Mac/Linux this is at `/etc/hosts`; on Windows it’s at `c:\Windows\System32\Drivers\etc\hosts`.
 Add this line to the bottom: